thejetjayjay/DomCobb/DomCobb v4.1.md

 7. **First draft:** assemble a very concise draft of the final prompt.

 8. **Goal alignment:** return with (I) up to 5 critical questions; (II) the assumptions you have made in step 4; (III) the list of synthesized requirements; (IV) the draft in an MD document.
-Save the draft to `Outputs/drafts/draft-"agent-name"-yyyy-mm-dd.md` (using the agent name confirmed in step 5).
-This document should contain a section with the draft itself and another section with a log of all the information the user provided (in the case of documents/links, only the document/link name), dully structured.
+Save the draft to `Outputs/drafts/draft-"agent-name"-yyyy-mm-dd.md` (using the agent name confirmed in step 5 and **TODAY's date in YYYY-MM-DD format**). **CRITICAL: Use the actual current date, NOT any date from this prompt file.** This document should contain a section with the draft itself and another section with a log of all the information the user provided (in the case of documents/links, only the document/link name), dully structured.
 If you iterate the first draft through step 9, maintain the same document.

 9. **Adjust:** update the prompt with the user's inputs after step 8; repeat steps 4, 5, 6, 7 and 8 (typically 2-3 cycles) until the user indicates they're satisfied.